Qubitium/AutoGPTQ/README.md

 ### How to use Marlin kernel?

 Marlin is an optimized int4 * fp16 kernel was recently proposed at https://github.com/IST-DASLab/marlin.
 This is integrated in AutoGPTQ when loading a model with `use_marlin=True`.
-This kernel is available only on devices with compute capability 8.0 or 8.6 (Ampere GPUs).
+This kernel is available only on devices with compute capability >=8.0 (Ampere/Ada GPUs) with only partial support for Hopper.

 ## Acknowledgement
 - Special thanks **Elias Frantar**, **Saleh Ashkboos**, **Torsten Hoefler** and **Dan Alistarh** for proposing **GPTQ** algorithm and open source the [code](https://github.com/IST-DASLab/gptq), and for releasing [Marlin kernel](https://github.com/IST-DASLab/marlin) for mixed precision computation.